 Nationwide pros customer unable to obtain full-text of policy

-The Canine Review: What, so I can’t see what I am buying before I buy it?
-I mean, I am interested.
+The Canine Review: I can’t see what I am buying before I buy it?
+I am interested.
 I plan to purchase insurance — I just like to compare, to be able to see what I am getting.

 The Canine Review: I don’t understand.
 Why do you need my credit card for that?